Walletika/walletika-web-fetch/docs/whitepaper/en.md

 11. Adopting and funding projects that provide real value for developing the crypto industry through dedicated programs.

 ## Walletika token features
-1. Without inflation or mint function.
+1. No inflation, No mint function.
-2. 100% decentralized and transactions cannot be controlled such as freezing wallets or balances.
+2. 100,000,000 WTK maximum supply.
-3. The maximum total supply is 100,000,000 WTK.
+3. 70,000,000 WTK initial circulating supply.
-4. The circulating supply is 70% of the total supply, the remaining 30% is allocated as a reserve liquidity for the annual interest of the Staking system.
+4. Recyclable for financing the staking services.
-5. The Staking system is funded through Walletika's paid services such as the fee collection system.
+5. 100% decentralized and transactions cannot be controlled such as freezing wallets or balances.

-## Use cases of Walletika token
+## Walletika token use cases
 1. Works as a financing system.
 2. Works as an investment system for investors looking for profitable opportunities.
-3. It is used in the Staking system that provides annual interest on various pairs.
+3. It is uses in the Staking services that provides annual interest on various pairs.
-4. It is used to pay fees for Walletika's paid services such as wallet name registration, inheritance system and others.
+4. It is uses to pay fees for Walletika's paid services such as wallet name registration, inheritance system and others.
-5. It is used in the online payment system that serves our partners such as online stores, games and others.
+5. It is uses in the online payment system that serves our partners such as online stores, games and others.
 > Walletika team strives to create and innovate many use cases that make WTK token a safe and easy means of payment between people.

 ## Walletika token distribution plan according to the total supply